 Prevalence and Epidemiological Significance in Listeria spp.

-The ultimate prevalence of Listeria spp. in dairy cattle feces was 9.33% (95% CI: 6.5–13.0%, n= 28/300), which decrease at the lower end of reported universal ranges.
-Regionally, prevalence was 8.00% in Dhaka (95% CI: 4.1–13.9%), 9.00% in Barisal (95% CI: 4.8–15.2%), and 11.00% in Mymensingh (95% CI: 6.2–18.5%) (Table 2).
+The ultimate prevalence of Listeria spp. in dairy cattle feces was 9.33% (, which decrease at the lower end of reported universal ranges.
+Regionally, prevalence was 8.00% in Dhaka), 9.00% in Barisal, and 11.00% in Mymensingh (Table 2).
 Although the relative difference between Mymensingh and Dhaka was 37.5%, chi-square analysis showed no statistically significant association between sampling location and Listeria detection (χ² = 0.679, df = 2, p = 0.712) due to random sampling error rather than true epidemiological differences (Table 2).
 Furthermore, the prevalence was lower than the previously reported studies in Bangladesh, 20% prevalence in cow dung and 13.2% in farm environments found by Shourav et al., (2020); 30% prevalence in raw milk and 40% in raw poultry meat were observed by Faruk et al., (2023).
 But similar prevalence in meat (11.11%) samples was reported by Islam et al., (2016).
 Due to differences in sample type, methodological approaches, or seasonal and temporal variations in bacterial shedding these inconsistencies may be assigned, while here observation of lower prevalence could also reflect improvements in farm-level hygiene and biosecurity.

 Antibiotic resistant pattern of Listeria spp. isolated from dairy cattle